 Lighting refers to the ambient light in your scene as well as the direct illumination of your subject.
 Likewise, exposure settings refer to your camera’s ability to record that light in that given situation, based on your preferences.
 It allows you to combine not only what you see, but how you see it.

-Proper Exposure and Lighting is what can make the difference between simple picture taking and
+Proper Exposure and Lighting is what can make the difference between simple picture-taking and inspiring photography.

 This is a course for Light Stalkers everywhere!